Political positions of Ted Cruz: Minimum wage

 Cruz is "adamantly opposed to a higher minimum wage."

 In January 2015, Cruz opposed President Obama's plan to raise the federal minimum wage to $10.10 per hour, stating that he believes it would cause large-scale job loss.
 When discussing whether or not to have a minimum wage in general, Cruz stated "I think the minimum wage consistently hurts the most vulnerable."

 Scope of government

 Cruz wants to decrease the size of the government significantly.
 In addition to eliminating the IRS as described above, Cruz has promised to eliminate four other cabinet level agencies.
-Cruz proposes to eliminate the Department of Energy, the Department of Education, Department of Commerce, and the Department of Housing and Urban Development.
+Cruz proposes to eliminate the Department of Energy, the Department of Education, the Department of Commerce, and the Department of Housing and Urban Development.

 Domestic and social policy

 Abortion and reproductive care

 Cruz is "strongly anti-abortion" and "would allow the procedure only when a pregnancy endangers the mother's life."
 He supports cutting federal funding to Planned Parenthood.
 In January 2016, Cruz announced his "Pro-Lifers for Cruz" coalition, chaired by Tony Perkins; co-chairs include Troy Newman, who has previously stated that the government has a responsibility to execute abortion doctors "in order to expunge bloodguilt [sic] from the land and people."